oddbird/oddleventy/content/blog/2021/containerqueries.md

 ## Experiment and share

-To get started experimenting and making your own demos:
+Follow these steps to get started experimenting and making your own demos:
 - Download [Chrome Canary](https://www.google.com/chrome/canary) or update to the latest version.
-- Navigate to `chrome://flags`
+- Navigate to `chrome://flags`.
 - Search for "CSS container queries" and select `Enabled`.
 - Restart the browser.

+ Bookmark Miriam's scratch site for updates: [Miriam's CSS Sandbox](https://css.oddbird.net/rwd/query/).

-We'd love to see what you come up with.
-Tag us on [Twitter](https://twitter.com/OddBird) with a link to whatever you create and check out our collection of demos on [Codepen](https://codepen.io/collection/XQrgJo) for inspiration.
+The OddBird team would love to see what you come up with.
+Tag us on [Twitter](https://twitter.com/OddBird) with a link to whatever you create.
+In the meantime, check out our collection of demos on [CodePen](https://codepen.io/collection/XQrgJo?grid_type=grid&sort_by=item_created_at&sort_order=desc) for inspiration.